soulshined/Navigator/README.md

   > Note: In the event this is disabled, and there is not a match on a line, like line 4 in the above example, then all the cursors that do match will navigate accordingly (3 and 5 in the example), but the ones that do not find a match to navigate to will be cancelled and removed from the editors selections.

+* `navigator.recursiveSearch`
+[boolean]<br>
+Default: false

+  If you are searching through the editor using compatible commands, this setting will recursively search through the document.
+For example, if you search for a substring and it doesn't exist after the cursor, this will search from the beginning of the document up to the cursor and repeat indefinetly as long as there is a match.

 * `navigator.allowableSymbols`
 [array&lt;string&gt;] <br>
 Default: [Class, Constructor, Enum, Function, Method, Namespace, Struct] <br>